ricardotulio/php-foo-bar/README.md

 - Composer

 ## Setup
-Run `$composer install` to generate autoload and install development dependencies.
+Run `$ composer install` to generate autoload and install development dependencies.

 ## Running FooBar
 To run this code, you just need to execute the following command: